ashwin2rai/Virtual_Material_Lab/README.md

 # Virtual_Material_Lab
-The code simultes and visualizes displacement controlled mechanical tests on a unit sized material.
+The code simulates and visualizes displacement controlled mechanical tests on a unit sized material.
 Single scale and multiscale analyses are present.

+The virtual material lab essetially allows the user to see the effects of material properties on purely mechanical tests.
+The multiscale analyses allows the visualization of two phased composites (mostly fiber and matrix) and additionally shows the ffects of matrix and fiber degradation.

+The code solves a linear displacement field such that it satisfies the equilibrium, continuity, and constiutive equations.
+The solutions to these equations leads to values for the displacement field parameters.
+The displacement field is discretized into 9 nodes over a square (unit material) and the displacement is visualized on application of a strain field.
+The strain field can be uniaxial, biaxial or triaxial and a combination of shear and normal strains, although care has to be taken to avoid overconstraining the system.
+Numerical differentiation is performed using the forward euler method.